A person may require gallbladder removal surgery if other treatments do not relieve the inflammation and pain from gallstones and related issues.

 - heart problems

-Anyone who notices any of the following symptoms after gallstone removal surgery should visit a doctor:
+Anyone who notices any of the below symptoms after gallstone removal surgery should visit a doctor.

-- pain that does not get better over time or gets worse
+- pain that worsens or does not get better over time

 - new abdominal pain